jessamynsmith/twitterbot/README.md

 [![Build Status](https://travis-ci.org/jessamynsmith/twitterbot.svg?branch=master)](https://travis-ci.org/jessamynsmith/twitterbot)

-Replies to any twitter mentions with a quotation
+Replies to any twitter mentions with a quotation.
+This project is already set up to be deployed to heroku.

 Note: Must set up 5 environment variables:
 - TWITTER_CONSUMER_KEY